 - v) A provision report includes a statement of the key features of a programme of study.
 It is designed to inform current and future students about the core aspects of the programme, the learning outcomes associated with the programme, and to indicate what type of careers the programme opens up to typical graduates. - w) Programme specific requirements relate to the programme learning outcomes and any specific achievements particular to the programme such as placement abroad.
-These requirements must be specified at the time of programme approval and do not nullify the requirement to gain exemption to academic regulation. - x) Recognition of Prior Learning (RPL) is a process which enables certificated and un-certificated prior learning to be recognised and taken into account when awarding credit towards an award of the University.
-The process is defined in Section 7 of the University's Quality Framework. - RPL for certificated learning recognises and allows the award of credit for prior certificated learning. - ii) RPL for un-certificated learning recognises and allows the award of credit for assessed learning from work and experience. - y) Reassessment refers to the assessment undertaken which provides a student with the opportunity to make good an initial assessment failure. - z) Stage is a grouping of modules studied by a student at any given time and is not constrained by the calendar year or mode of study.
+These requirements must be specified at the time of programme approval and do not nullify the requirement to gain exemption to academic regulation - x) Qualified Fail describes a situation where two components of assessment are used and one of the components of assessment falls below the threshold of 30 per cent (SCQF Levels 7-10)/ 40 per cent (SCQF Level 11) though the weighted marks suggest an overall pass, and relates to Regulations B5.3/ C5.2. - y) Recognition of Prior Learning (RPL) is a process which enables certificated and un-certificated prior learning to be recognised and taken into account when awarding credit towards an award of the University.
+The process is defined in Section 7 of the University's Quality Framework. - RPL for certificated learning recognises and allows the award of credit for prior certificated learning. - ii) RPL for un-certificated learning recognises and allows the award of credit for assessed learning from work and experience. - z) Reassessment refers to the assessment undertaken which provides a student with the opportunity to make good an initial assessment failure.

+- aa) Stage is a grouping of modules studied by a student at any given time and is not constrained by the calendar year or mode of study.
 A stage of study can contain modules from more than one SCQF level.
 The grouping of modules and the number of credits that a student will be expected to study during each stage of a programme of study is formally approved by the University at the point of programme approval.
-Regulations relating to the volumes of credit within the structure of programmes of study leading to an award of the University at SCQF Levels 7, 8, 9, 10 and 11 are defined in Sections B and C of the University's Academic Regulations.

-- aa) Suspended study is an approved time-limited interruption to an individual student's programme of study and is subject to a number of regulations as set out within Regulation A8.4. - bb) The University year (or session) is divided into three periods designated as trimesters.
+Regulations relating to the volumes of credit within the structure of programmes of study leading to an award of the University at SCQF Levels 7, 8, 9, 10 and 11 are defined in Sections B and C of the University's Academic Regulations. - bb) Suspended study is an approved time-limited interruption to an individual student's programme of study and is subject to a number of regulations as set out within Regulation A8.4. - cc) The University year (or session) is divided into three periods designated as trimesters.
 Trimesters 1 and 2 are of 15 weeks and Trimester 3 is of 13 weeks' duration.
 All three trimesters have 12 modular teaching weeks.
-The Academic Board approves a six-year academic calendar on an annual basis. - cc) Work-based learning or placement learning is a planned period of creditbearing learning which takes place in a work environment.
-The learning outcomes are part of a programme of study and must be assessed for academic credit. - dd) Work experience or supervised work experience is a period of time spent in a work environment, which can be directed in full or in part by the University.
+The Academic Board approves a six-year academic calendar on an annual basis. - dd) Work-based learning or placement learning is a planned period of creditbearing learning which takes place in a work environment.
+The learning outcomes are part of a programme of study and must be assessed for academic credit. - ee) Work experience or supervised work experience is a period of time spent in a work environment, which can be directed in full or in part by the University.
 It is non-credit bearing.